dgpighin/kyber/README.md

 This repository contains the official reference implementation of the [Kyber](https://www.pq-crystals.org/kyber/) key encapsulation mechanism, and an optimized implementation for x86 CPUs supporting the AVX2 instruction set.
-Kyber has been estabblished as key encapsulation mechanism standard in [NIST-FIPS 203](https://csrc.nist.gov/pubs/fips/203/final).
+Kyber has been established as key encapsulation mechanism standard in [NIST-FIPS 203](https://csrc.nist.gov/pubs/fips/203/final).

 ## Build instructions